m-smith15/m-smith15/README.md

 ### But seriously...
  - Hello and welcome!
 My name is Mack.
 This profile will serve as a diary of my journey into the coding world.
  - I've enrolled in a coding bootcamp through Coding Dojo.
-You're welcome to check out the assignments I completed further in.
-   - Personally, I reccomend checking out the [Offline Auction House](https://github.com/m-smith15/Projects/tree/master/Python/wow_ah_project) or my Web scraping Java project [Character Template](https://github.com/m-smith15/Projects/tree/master/Java)
+The assignments I've completed in regards to the bootcamp are a little further in, but my personal projects are pinned below!

 ### A little about me...
  - My personality type is [INTJ](https://www.16personalities.com/intj-personality)